FIVE MOST SURPRISING FINDS

 NAEP Report Card, 2022; Baltimore City Schools, 2023

-To be clear about what “not proficient” means: it does not mean the student earned a B instead of an A. It means the student cannot demonstrate competency at the basic level expected for their grade.
+To be clear about what “not proficient” means.
+It does not mean the student earned a B instead of an A. It means the student cannot show competency at the basic level expected for their grade.

 “Twenty-three schools in Baltimore.
 Zero percent math proficiency.
 These are not schools.
 They are buildings where children are warehoused in the presence of adults who are paid to produce nothing.”